-When you study International Business at ARU, you’re in for a truly international experience, learning in a multicultural environment that will compliment your curricular learning.
-You'll be exposed to a mixture of cultures, practices and global selection of experience to benefit from - all within your course.
+When you study an International Business Masters degree at ARU, you’re in for a truly international experience, learning in a multicultural environment that will compliment your curricular learning.
+You'll be exposed to a mixture of cultures, practices and global selection of experience to benefit from – all within your course.

 We’ll asses your progress through a range of written assignments, portfolio and presentations.
 You’ll have the option to carry out both group and individual work.
 As part of this course, you will also create impact on current knowledge by contributing to existing research by undertaking a Postgraduate Major Project.